AstralBat64/DeepJS/README.md

 DeepJS is a single script framework with editable in runtime core code and protected accounts with no modification options.

 # Features
-1. Protected marketplace with an empty accounts for sale as an requirement
+1. Protected marketplace with an empty accounts for sale as a requirement
 2. Updatable world map splited into player, data, changelog
 3. Editable in runtime static source code